Deutsch: Besonderheit / Español: Característica / Português: Característica / Français: Caractéristique / Italiano: Caratteristica /

 Related Articles to the term 'Feature'

-Attractiveness in the fashion context refers to the qualities or features that make a garment, accessory, . . .
+Article in the fashion context refers to an individual item or piece of clothing or accessory that is . . .
 Read More

 Application: An application in the fashion context refers to decorative or functional elements added . . .
 Read More

-Incompatibility: In the fashion context, incompatibility refers to the lack of harmony, suitability, . . .
+Pottery in the fashion context refers to the use of ceramic materials and techniques in the creation . . .
 Read More

-Hair in the fashion context refers to the styling of hair on the human head as an integral aspect of . . .
+Cuff in the fashion context refers to the end part of a sleeve or pant leg that is folded, rolled, or . . .
 Read More